 Visit your channel to see your new URL in the browser.
 Or copy your new URL and paste it into your browser to be taken to your channel.
 Looks better, right?
 It will now be easier for people to find you.
 Here’s what my custom URL looks like:

-If you’d like to learn more tips and tricks for succeeding online, read my review or click on the link below to learn about Wealthy Affiliate’s amazing certification program, It’s the best platform out there for building a thriving business on the internet, and an incredible way to invest in your financial future.
+If you’d like to learn more tips and tricks for succeeding online, READ MY REVIEW or click on the link below to learn about Wealthy Affiliate’s certification program.
+It’s a great platform for learning how to build a thriving business on the internet, and is an incredible way to invest in your financial future.

 Follow the steps above to change your YouTube URL.
 It only takes a few minutes and is well worth the effort.
 It will not only reflect your brand better, but will make it easier for people to find you.